-In the upper reaches of Montana’s Big Hole Valley, Western Rivers Conservancy is working to return critically needed water to the Wise River by conserving the 200-acre Eagle Rock Ranch.
-The Wise is a major tributary to the Big Hole River, one of Montana’s best known fly fishing streams and the Lower 48’s last remaining stronghold for fluvial Arctic grayling.
+In the upper reaches of Montana’s Big Hole Valley, Western Rivers Conservancy has successfully conserved the 200-acre Eagle Rock Ranch, a game-changing project that will return critically needed water to the Wise River.
+The Wise is a major tributary to the Big Hole River, one of Montana’s best-known fly fishing streams and the Lower 48’s last remaining stronghold for fluvial Arctic grayling.

 The Big Hole’s grayling rear in the cold waters of just five main tributaries, one of which is the Wise.
 But these cold streams have been increasingly vulnerable to water withdraws, development and a warming climate, which threaten grayling populations throughout the Big Hole system.